AndreiP95/CityFinder/README.md

 ## UI Details

-The app is created from one Activtiy with three Fragments.
+The app is created from one Activity with three Fragments.
   - A splash screen that is shown during the inital data processing.
         It contains the app logo and a loading spinner to show the user that the data is still loading